UniVHub/Task-And-Project-Manager/README.md

 ## Usage information

 To run the project in k8s run the `run.sh` script.
 The script will create the "backend" (a PostgreSQL database and a Spring application) and "frontend" deployments each with a replica.
-To use the application a "NodePort" has been created for the application ("frontend-service") in the port $80$.
+To use the application, a "NodePort" has been created for the application (frontend-service) that exposes the $3000$ port of the application through the $3000$ port of the host.

 > First you will have to give it execution permissions.

 If you want to play only with the backend you can find information associated to the requests in this [file](./backend/requests.md).
+To connect to the backend a "NodePort" (task-manager-backend) has been created that exposes the $8000$ port of the application through the $80$ port of the host.